Why You Need Blue Springs, Orange City In Your Life

 ~~ The deck, where all the traffic is...

-While Blue Springs are the closest Spring to our home, it took us a while to make our way there.
-I know visitors can not go into the Springs while manatees are present, and that they’ve been doing some construction to reconstruct and stabilize designated shoreline areas of the Run, and repair damaged banks.
+While Blue Springs are the closest Spring to our home on the east coast of Brevard County, it took us a while to make our way there.
+I know visitors cannot swim in the Spring while manatees are present, and they were doing some construction to stabilize designated shoreline areas of the run, and repair damaged banks.
 Also, as this is a manatee release area for neighboring rescues, they are building a better zone for the crew.
 It is difficult to carry a 1200 lb. manatee with a team of 8 down these slippery banks, and the walkway there is not sufficient.
 This is one of the most geologically interesting locations as well as picturesque.
 Construction and closings were a deterrent to me.
 As much as I wanted to see I wanted it to be all done with the improvements...
 Do you ever over think something you want to do and talk yourself out of it?
 Yeah, please don't.

-I finally decided to JUST GO (click for link helping you do this too!) and lucky for me a few of my girlfriends were readily available.
+My First Trip to Blue Springs: I finally decided to JUST GO (click for link helping if you do this too!) and lucky for me a few of my girlfriends were readily available.
 One thing about being a teacher, as the summer is ending I feel like I owe it to myself to do a few bucket list items.
 Luckily, I have some amazing teacher friends in the same boat!
 I made a couple quick random texts, "Hey do you feel like going to the Springs today?"
 And gratefully, I got an immediate taker :-)

-I did call before we hit the road and was told that the park hits capacity around 12 noon on week days.
-We arrived just after noon and they were already full to capacity.
+I did call before we hit the road and was told that the park hits capacity around 10 am on weekdays.
+We arrived just after noon (taking a chance, this was a last-minute choice after all), and they were already full to capacity.
 I explained my girlfriend had a camping site, but they said check out for sites is 1:00, so they would still have campers on the lot.
 Sadly, we drove away and found a nearby park to eat our picnic lunch.
-It wasn't so bad I knew we'd get in soon, and in the mean time, we could catch up a little.
+It wasn't so bad I knew we'd get in soon, and in the meantime, we could catch up a little.
 I noticed after we arrived at the little park several other cars came in also.
 I think we were all waiting.

 An hour later we decided to try, so we returned and were ushered right in.